Beeching cuts: The closures

 The Beeching Report was intended to be the first stage in the rail network's contraction.
-As a result, some lines it had not recommended for closure were subsequently shut down, such as the Woodhead Line between Manchester and Sheffield in 1981, after the freight traffic (mostly coal) on which it had relied declined.
+As a result, some lines it had not recommended for closure were subsequently shut down, such as the Woodhead line between Manchester and Sheffield in 1981, after the decline of the freight traffic (mostly coal) on which it had relied.
 Many surviving lines were rationalised, including reduction to single track and consolidation of signals.
 Most of the Oxford–Cambridge Varsity Line closed despite its strategic location serving Milton Keynes, Britain's largest "new town".
 Kinross-shire, and Fife especially, suffered closures not included in the Report, including the main line from Edinburgh to Perth.
 King's Lynn was to have remained at the centre of routes towards Norwich, Hunstanton and Wisbech, all of which closed.

-With a few exceptions, after the early 1970s proposals to close other lines were met with vociferous public opposition and were quietly shelved.
-This opposition likely stemmed from the public experience of the many line closures during the cuts in the mid- and late 1960s.
+With a few exceptions, after the early 1970s proposals to close other lines were met with vociferous public opposition and were shelved.

 Critical analysis

 Disposals of land and structures

 Beeching's reports made no recommendations about the handling of land after closures.
 British Rail operated a policy of disposing of land that was surplus to requirements.
 Many bridges, cuttings and embankments have been removed and the land sold for development.
 Closed station buildings on remaining lines have often been demolished or sold for housing or other purposes.
-Increasing pressure on land use meant that protection of closed trackbeds, as in other countries (such as the US Rail Bank scheme, which holds former railway land for possible future use) was not seen to be practical.
+Increasing pressure on land use meant that protection of closed trackbeds, as in other countries, such as the US Rail Bank scheme, which holds former railway land for possible future use, was not seen to be practical.

 Many redundant structures from closed lines remain, such as bridges over other lines and drainage culverts.
 They often require maintenance as part of the rail infrastructure while providing no benefit.
 Critics of Beeching argue that the lack of recommendations on the handling of closed railway property demonstrates that the report was short-sighted.
 On the other hand, retaining a railway on these routes, which would obviously have increased maintenance costs, might not have earned enough to justify that greater cost.
-As demand for rail has grown since the 1990s, the failure to preserve the routes of closed lines (such as the one between Bedford and Cambridge, which was closed despite Beeching recommending its retention) has been criticised.
+As demand for rail has grown since the 1990s, the failure to preserve the routes of closed lines, such as the one between Bedford and Cambridge, which was closed despite Beeching recommending its retention, has been criticised.